hansrajswapnil/word2vec/README.md

 # word2vec
-Implementation of skipgram model  from scratch using NumPy
+Implementation of skipgram model  from scratch using NumPy and Pandas